-We determine the undiscounted cash flows for our Denver based assets and the Arkansas River Valley assets by estimating tap sales to potential new developments in our service area and along the Front Range using estimated future tap fees, less estimated costs to provide water services, over an estimated development period.
+We determine the undiscounted cash flows for our Denver based assets and the Arkansas River assets (defined below in the Tap Participation Fee section) by estimating tap sales to potential new developments in our service area and to communities along the eastern slope of the Rocky Mountains in Colorado, in the area extending essentially from Ft.
+Collins on the north to Colorado Springs on the south, generally referred to as the "Front Range," using estimated future tap fees, less estimated costs to provide water services, over an estimated development period.
 Actual new home development in our service area and the Front Range, actual future tap fees, and actual future operating costs, inevitably will vary significantly from our estimates, which could have a material impact on our financial statements as well as our results of operations.
-We performed an impairment analysis as of August 31, 2010, and determined that our Rangeview Water Supply and Arkansas River water assets were not impaired and their costs were deemed recoverable.
+We performed an impairment analysis as of August 31, 2010, and determined that our Rangeview Water Supply (defined in Note 4 to the financial statements contained in our 2010 Annual Report on Form 10-K) and Arkansas River water assets were not impaired and their costs were deemed recoverable.
 Our impairment analysis is based on development occurring within areas in which we have service agreements (e.g. Sky Ranch and the Lowry Range) as well as in surrounding areas, including the Front Range and the I-70 corridor.
-We estimate that we have the ability to provide water service to approximately 180,000 Single Family Equivalents ("SFE's") using our combined Rangeview Water Supply and Arkansas River water assets which have a carrying value of approximately \$104.9 million as of February 28, 2011.
-Based on the carrying value of our water rights, the long term and uncertain nature of any development plans, current tap fees of \$22,500 and estimated gross margins, we estimate that we would need to add approximately 8,600 new water connections (requiring approximately 5.1% of our portfolio) to generate net revenues sufficient to recover the costs of our Rangeview Water Supply and Arkansas River water assets.
-If tap fees increase 5%, we would need to add approximately 8,200 new water taps (requiring approximately 4.8% of our portfolio) to recover the costs of our Rangeview Water Supply and Arkansas River water assets.
-If tap fees decrease 5%, we would need to add approximately 9,100 new water taps (requiring approximately 5.4% of our portfolio) to recover the costs of our Rangeview Water Supply and Arkansas River water assets.
+We estimate that we have the ability to provide wholesale water service to approximately 180,000 Single Family Equivalents ("SFE's") using our combined Rangeview Water Supply and Arkansas River water assets which have a carrying value of approximately \$104.7 million as of May 31, 2011.
+Based on the carrying value of our water rights, the long term and uncertain nature of any development plans, current tap fees of \$22,500 and estimated gross margins, we estimate that we would need to sell the following number of new water connections to recover the costs of our Rangeview Water Supply and our Arkansas River water assets:

+- At current tap fees: we estimate we would need to add approximately 8,600 new wholesale water connections, requiring approximately 5.1% of our water portfolio - If tap fees increase 5.0%: we estimate we would need to add approximately 8,200 new wholesale water connections, requiring approximately 4.8% of our water portfolio - If tap fees decrease 5%: we estimate we would need to add approximately 9,100 new wholesale water connections, requiring approximately 5.4% of our portfolio.